Kong/docs.konghq.com/app/konnect/getting-started/spec/app-registration.md

 ## Prerequisites

-* If you're following the {{site.konnect_short_name}} API spec guide, make sure you have [implemented the Service and started a Gateway runtime](/konnect/getting-started/spec/service/).
+* If you're following the {{site.konnect_short_name}} API spec guide, make sure you have [published the Service to the Dev Portal](/konnect/getting-started/spec/service/).

 * To use app registration, Dev Portal must be protected by some sort of authentication.
 That means you can't have a public portal for this step.